wfullmer/vssuq/docs/appx_Ucalc.rst

 The gas flow rate is set to one of the three conditions listed in the table above.
-The flow rate is measured, in standard cubid feet per minute (SCFM), and the back pressure is set with a pressure gage.
+The flow rate is measured, in standard cubic feet per minute (SCFM), and the back pressure is set with a pressure gage.
 Both the rotameter and the pressure gage are reported to have an accuracy of 2%.
 In the rotameter, the flow rate is measured by a float which balances the force of gravity,